RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

     :alt: Logo
     :align: center

-A new project will be created in which we can start writing logic.
+A new project will be created, which we can use to start writing logic.

 Writing an IP core to draw a rectangle in verilog.
 **************************************************

-Let's create a verilog file named RectPic.v.
-This module will describe drawing a rectangle.
-At the entrance, he must accept:
+Let's create a new verilog file named *RectPic.v*.
+This module will describe drawing a rectangle - the module's inputs are:

 .. code-block:: verilog